September 30, 2025

 How Paraspeech works

-- Paraspeech transcribes locally and then inserts text where your cursor is
+4. Paraspeech transcribes using the mode you chose and inserts text where your cursor is

 It also stores a local transcription history in the menu bar for quick reuse.
 If you’re working on confidential material, Privacy Mode clears history and stops saving new entries.